saundersalex/weatherific/README.md

 ### Shortcuts/Compromises made

 My biggest shortcut/regret in building this app was making the decision to re-query the OWM API when the user wanted to see temperatures in different units.
-Because the API itself will return precise temperatures by specifying what units you'd like the response in, I found it like an appealing option to go with initially.
-Upon getting the app to its current state, I wish I would have just made the conversions on the client, because my initial concerns about number precision ended up being irrelevant as I wound up rounding the dates anywhere they were displayed anyways.
+Because the API itself will return precise temperatures by specifying what units you'd like the response in, I found it to be an appealing option to go with initially.
+Upon getting the app to its current state, I wish I would have just made the conversions on the client, because my initial concerns about number precision ended up being irrelevant as I wound up rounding the temperatures anywhere they were displayed anyways.

 Furthermore, I utilized particular 3rd party libraries to make my life a bit easier during development.
 Although, I tried to keep dependencies to a minimum and showcase my skills.
 I did utilize the following libraries to make some shortcuts for myself: